sebdah/git-pylint-commit-hook/README.md

 Pre-commit hook for Git checking Python code quality.
 The hook will check files ending with `.py` or that has a she bang (#!) containing `python`.

-By default the script looks in the root directory of your project for a .pylintrc file, which it passes to pylint.
-It also looks for a [pre-commit-hook] section for options of it's own.
+The script will try to find pylint configuration files in the order determined by pylint.
+It also looks for a [pre-commit-hook] section in the pylint configuration for commit hook specific options.

 Installation
 ------------